SirWumpus/post4/README.md

 When Post4 is invoked without a script file argument or redirected input, then the user is presented with an `ok` prompt.
 The user can enter Post4 numbers and words.
 Pressing the terminal `Enter` (`Return`) key ends the input line, which will be interpreted.
 All Post4 words are treated as case-insensitive.

 To leave Post4 either type the `EOF` terminal character, `BYE`, or `code BYE-CODE` (where `code` is number to return to the user's shell).
-For those not familiar with Forth, there is a `QUIT` command, but it only terminates a running program; it does not return to the host OS.
+For those not familiar with Forth, there is a `QUIT` word, but it only terminates a running program; it does not return to the host OS.

 ### Numeric I/O